 The citizens of Rossville have a very low rate of college education: just 9.00% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

-The per capita income in Rossville in 2010 was $14,942, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $59,768 for a family of four.
-Rossville also has one of the higher rates of people living in poverty in the nation, with 38.28% of its population below the federal poverty line.
+The per capita income in Rossville in 2018 was $18,143, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $72,572 for a family of four.

 The most common language spoken in Rossville is English.
-Other important languages spoken here include Spanish and Laotian.
+Other important languages spoken here include Italian and Spanish.